-The home is directly affiliated to both our DfE registered, specialist SEBD schools: The Davenport Primary School and The Old Priory Secondary School.
+The home is directly affiliated to both our DfE registered, specialist SEMH schools: The Davenport Primary School and The Old Priory Secondary School.

 The respective school and the home work in close partnership to ensure continuity in respect of learning support, achieving developmental goals and behaviour management.